Hong Kong

 Modern watch purchases...

-Well you cant usually go wrong with buying new in Hong Kong as there is almost always some discount to be had even on the already tax free prices.
-At the time of writing typically Rolex and Tudor is 8%, Omega 10%, Breitling 30% etc etc. The boutique shops wont discount at all so look for a normal AD.
-Limited and hard to find watches are usually not discounted at all, so don’t expect to get a discount on a stainless steel Daytona, in fact we would be surprised if you even found one at an AD.
-However saying that you can usually find ‘hard to find’ or ‘wait list only’ watches in HK that you might not see in other countries, examples of those are Rolex GV and LV, IWC Big Pilot and of course models so far up the ranges of GO, Patek and AP that your sticky fingers would have to be sanitised before handling them back home.
+However saying that you can usually find ‘hard to find’ or ‘wait list only’ watches in HK that you might not see in other countries, examples of those are Rolex limited production watches, IWC Big Pilot and of course models so far up the ranges of GO, Patek and AP that your sticky fingers would have to be sanitised before handling them back home, and that’s only if your AD deigned to let you into the shop!

 Pawn brokers...